Quick Start

 In Runhouse, a “cluster” is a unit of compute, somewhere you can send code, data, or requests to execute.
 We define a Runhouse cluster using the rh.cluster factory function.

-This requires having access to an existing box (via SSH), a cloud provider account, or a Kubernetes cluster (~/.kube/config).
-If you do not have access to a cluster, you can try the local version of this tutorial, which sets up and deploys the Python function to a local server, rather than a remote cluster.
+This requires having access to an existing VM (via SSH), a cloud provider account to launch elastic compute, or a Kubernetes cluster (~/.kube/config).
+If you do not have access to a cluster, you can try the local version of this tutorial, which sets up and deploys the Python function to a local server.

 To use a cluster that’s already running: